 - Cover the bowl with plastic wrap and allow to rest for 30 minutes.

 - Roll the dough out on a lightly floured work surface.
 Roll into a roughly 9 x 12-inch rectangle.

-- Use remaining 2 tablespoons of butter to lightly grease the bottom and sides of an 8×8-inch baking pan.
+- Use remaining 2 tablespoons of melted butter to lightly grease the bottom and sides of an 8×8-inch baking pan.
 Place rolls in the pan leaving about 1/2 inch of room between them.
-Cover with plastic wrap and allow to rise for 20-30 minutes.
+Cover with plastic wrap and allow to rise in the refrigerator overnight (8-12 hours).

-- While the rolls rise, place a rack in the upper third of the oven and preheat oven to 350 degrees F.
+- When you’re ready to bake, place a rack in the upper third of the oven and preheat oven to 350 degrees F.

-- Remove plastic wrap and bake the rolls for 18-20 minutes or until golden brown, puffed, and bubbling.
+- Remove plastic wrap and allow rolls to come to a cool room temperature.
+I leave my rolls on the counter for 30-45 minutes.
+Bake the rolls for 18-20 minutes or until golden brown, puffed, and bubbling.

 - Remove from the oven, allow to cool just slightly.

-- In a small bowl whisk together powdered sugar and milk.
-Drizzle over warm rolls and enjoy!!
+- In a small bowl use a rubber spatula to blend together cream cheese and butter.
+Add the powdered sugar and milk.
+Spread over warm rolls and enjoy!!

 • Feel free to use any fat milk or any non dairy substitute you have on hand.

 • If you’d like to double this recipe, use an entire egg rather than two egg yolks